mozilla-services/merino-py/docs/data.md

 The weather provider records additional metrics.

+- `accuweather.upstream.request.<request_type>.get` - A counter to measure the number of times an upstream request to Accuweather was made.
 - `accuweather.request.location.not_provided` - A counter to measure the number of times a query was send without a location being provided, and therefore unable to process a weather request.
 Sampled at 75%.
 - `merino.providers.accuweather.query.cache.fetch` - A timer to measure the duration (in ms) of looking up a weather report in the cache.
 Sampled at 75%.